buildbuddy-io/buildbuddy/website/blog/buck2.md

    build:local --local_ram_resources='HOST_RAM*2.0'
    ```

-   Worth to note that Bazel executes actions in a sandbox by default, so `--strategy=local` is used here to explicitly disable sandboxing.
+   It's worth noting that Bazel executes actions in a sandbox by default, so `--strategy=local` is used here to explicitly disable sandboxing.
    Bazel would also use your CPU and RAM to estimate the maximum concurrency for your machine, here we also override it with `--jobs=200`
    and trick Bazel into thinking that we have way more CPU and RAM than we have.
-   This allows us to hit the 200 concurrent actions mark.
+   This allows us to hit the 200 concurrent actions mark:

    ```bash
    > hyperfine --prepare 'bazel clean' --warmup 1 'bazel test --config=local //...'